HarshaManam49/SMS-Spam-Predictor/README.md

-To use webapp, download zip and run below commands
+To use the web app, download the zip, extract it and run the below commands
 >1)'pip install -r requirements.txt' to install required libraries
 >2)'streamlit run app.py' to host application in local host